This piece was written on 25 August 2011 and a few factual updates added on 13 January 2018

 After the USAF left Wheelus in 1970, the airfield became a Libyan People's Air Force installation and was renamed Okba Ben Nafi Air Base, which name does not trip off the tongue quite so easily.
 Today, the former Wheelus AFB is known as Mitiga International Airport, Libya's second airport.
 There is a lengthy but fascinating article (from 2008) about Wheelus AFB, which is named after a junior USAF officer, on the Internet - just search for ‘wheelus afb’ on your favourite search engine.

+Final thought.
 The name/word 'Benito' appears several times in my website in an entirely different, and definitely not holy or blessed, context - click here

 Sadly, I was not allowed to take 'private' photographs during any of my stops in Libya.